Maakai123/JS-rock-paper-and-scissors/README.md

 # JS-rock-paper-and-scissors,
-this is a simple Rock, paper and scissors game, that will help write js from scratch
+This is a simple Rock, paper and scissors game, that will help write js from scratch

 This game is player vs Computer;